 The Commission's Food, Dining and Nutrition resources aim to support high-quality, enjoyable food and dining experiences for aged care residents.

 The resources will help to build the capability of providers and their staff to identify and act early on areas that impact eating and nutrition.
 They will help you and your staff to understand why food, dining and nutrition is so important to the health, wellbeing and quality of life of your residents.
 They will empower residents to know what they can expect from their food and dining experience and influence changes where needed.
+For information for aged care consumers, visit Food, Dining and Nutrition (consumers) page.

 The Commission set up a Food and Nutrition Expert Advisory Group.
 The Group brings together wide-ranging expertise in the areas of consumer advocacy; cultural and linguistic diversity; nutrition; food preparation and service; speech pathology; dementia care; nursing and wound care; and dental and oral health.
 They identified 4 priority areas.